fneum/data-science-for-esm/data-science-for-esm/BYOC/05_Deploy.md

 In particular, this approach facilitates comparing the fork and the upstream, retrieving updates/patches, and also allows you to "reset" your fork, if/when something has gone completely wrong with the content development.

-A simple workflow of keeping you fork's `main` up-to-date with the upstream `main` is:
+A simple workflow of keeping your fork's `main` up-to-date with the upstream `main` is:
 ~~~
 git remote add upstream https://github.com/fneum/data-science-for-esm
 git pull upstream main